Peter Kane

 Peter Kane (28 February 1918 – 23 July 1991) was an English flyweight boxer and a world champion in the 1930s.
 Kane was born in Heywood, Lancashire, on 28 February 1918, but grew up in the town of Golborne, Lancashire, after his family moved there before his first birthday.
 In Golborne Peter Kane Square is named in his honour.
+In his day, he was known as the Golborne Blacksmith.

 Boxing style

 He was a two-fisted fighter, renowned for his punching power.
 Fifty-three of his eighty-eight wins were by knockout.

 Professional career

 He made his professional debut in December 1934, at the age of sixteen.
 He fought and beat Joe Jacobs in Liverpool, where he was to have many of his fights.
 The fight was stopped in the fifth.

 He went on to record a string of forty-one consecutive wins, before challenging Benny Lynch for the World flyweight title, at the age of nineteen.
 The fight, in October 1937, was staged at Shawfield Park, Glasgow in front of a crowd of over 40,000.
 Lynch retained his title by knocking Kane out in the thirteenth round.

 Kane had a re-match with Lynch in March 1938, and fought a draw over fifteen rounds in Liverpool.
 Lynch could not make the flyweight limit and had to pay a forfeit.
 In his next fight, against the American Jackie Jurich, Lynch was again overweight despite winning the fight and forfeited his World flyweight title.
 The British Boxing Board of Control declared the title vacant.